-Online Master of Social Work (MSW) programs are offered by institutions of higher education across the United States, but many of these programs are restricted to only accepting students from particular states.
+Online Master of Social Work (MSW) programs are offered by institutions of higher education across the United States, but some programs are restricted to only accepting students from particular states.
 Below, we have researched online MSW programs available to students in each state, eliminating the need for aspiring social workers to research prospective programs one by one.
 Simply select your state and discover the options available to you.
 All of the programs featured are accredited by the Council on Social Work Education (CSWE) and all are available online.*

-There are several things students need to know when trying to find an online MSW program.
-Below are key questions students should ask while researching online programs.
+There are several things students may want to know when trying to find an online MSW program.
+Below are key questions students can ask while researching online programs.
 It is best to check with admissions advisers at prospective schools for the most up-to-date information.

 Is the program CSWE accredited?
 The Council on Social Work Education is the leading national association of social work education programs in the United States.
 The CSWE’s Commission on Accreditation is responsible for developing the standards that define social work education, and the CSWE’s Office of Social Work Accreditation administers a multistep accreditation process for schools of social work across the country.
 All of the programs included on OnlineMSWprograms.com are offered by schools accredited by the CSWE.
 Students must complete a CSWE-accredited program to be eligible for licensure as a licensed clinical social worker in the United States.
 Learn more about online clinical social work programs.